anshsharma43/Course-Registration-App-master/README.md

 NOTE FOR INSTALLATION:

-A>Please download and install XAMPP server.
+1) Please download and install XAMPP server.

-B>place the whole folder into C:\xampp\htdocs i.e. root folder.
+2) place the whole folder into C:\xampp\htdocs i.e. root folder.

-C>Launch xampp and start apache and mysql.
+3) Launch xampp and start apache and mysql.

-D>Launch "localhost/phpmyadmin" in any browser.
+4) Launch "localhost/phpmyadmin" in any browser.

-E>create a new database with name onlinecourse and then select import and upload onlinecourse.sql file from the directory.
+5) create a new database with name onlinecourse and then select import and upload onlinecourse.sql file from the directory.

-F>Launch localhost/Online-Course-Registration-System-master on any browser
+6) Launch localhost/Online-Course-Registration-System-master on any browser

-Student Login
+Student Login:

 reg number:123456